nniroula/Food_Service_Finder/proposal.md

-## Proposal for Capstone Project 1, Local Food Service Finder Site
+## Proposal for Capstone Project 1, Local Food Service Store Finder Site

 The website that I am designing and planning to program is intended to recommend a user a list of good local food service businesses.
 It also shows a list of non-recommended businesses as well.
 When it comes to the user demographics, this site aims at users of all levels and all backgrounds.
 For this site to best serve a user’s need, an external API will be used.
 This API contains data about local businesses.
 My work would be to fetch data about local business from that API and filter to generate data related to local food service providers including restaurants and fast-food marts.
 In addition, based on the reviews/ratings, I am intended to generate a list of recommended stores as well as a list of non-recommended ones that a user can choose from.
 A user can search a store by typing in a city name.
 If an API provides a benefit of searching by zip code, then the site will incorporate that one too.<br>
 <br>